electricimp/impTest/README.md

 ### Builder Language

-A Builder language is supported by impTest.
+A Builder language is supported by *impTest*.
 The Builder language combines a preprocessor with an expression language and advanced imports.
 Builder language syntax is [here](https://github.com/electricimp/Builder).

 ```squirrel